 Project Muinda, Kinshasa, DR Congo

-In a place where local and international political and commercial interests have acted to aggravate conflict and increase poverty for generations, they have taken every opportunity to learn how to build peace and to share these skills.
+In a place where local and international political and commercial interests have acted to aggravate conflict and increase poverty for generations, Project Muinda has taken every opportunity to learn how to build peace and to share these skills.

 Muinda is a project of Kinshasa Monthly Meeting, a small unprogrammed Quaker Meeting isolated from other Congolese Quakers who are all in the east of the country.
-By a series of chances, Ottawa Friends discovered Project Muinda in 1996, and recommended that CFSC support Muinda’s work in training community volunteers to lead in local conflict transformation.
+In 1996, by a series of chances, CFSC came to support Muinda’s work in training community volunteers to lead in local conflict transformation.
 We’ve been the major financial backer of this work ever since.

 What is a peace cell?

 “Peace cells” are groups of volunteers (usually there are five) who work together to respond to conflicts in their neighbourhood of Kinshasa.
 The members are trained by Muinda in five peacebuilding skills: